A quick summary of how to cure UTI without antibiotics:

 Homeopathic Remedies For Chronic UTIs

-Many doctors that I’ve interviewed recognize mysterious effectiveness of homeopathic remedies for chronic UTI treatment.
+Many doctors that I’ve interviewed recognize the mysterious effectiveness of homeopathic remedies for chronic UTI treatment.

 At the same time, nobody, even homeopaths themselves understands how these remedies work, but they are widely recognized as safe.